rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+## some keys you might wanna checkout

+ - w, arrow up -> move up
+ - s, arrow down -> move down
+ - d, arrow right -> move right
+ - a, arrow left -> move left
+ - b -> on holding down, makes background disapear (mainly for debugging)
+ - r -> reload the stage script

+### Update 2021/4/19

+- another iteration for the lua script use
+  - moving the state into the config and make it persitent throughout the runtime of the application
+  - implementing a simple reload function for a script (first iteration, simply hard code stuff)
+  - now the script can be edited and the changes can be reloaded on runtime, without restarting the application

 ### Update 2021/4/14

 - implemting first iteration of loading stage setup from external lua file